superhow/sh-mijin-config-f5/README.md

-﻿# mijin Catapult v.F2 Server Config Scripts by Super How?
+﻿# NEM Catapult v.F3 Server Config Scripts by Super How?

 ##### Table of Contents